7 Weekly Financial Fixes That Take 30 Minutes or Less

 When was the last time you pulled your own credit report?
 Probably too long ago.

-Start by going to AnnualCreditReport.com or a similar site and pulling your free credit report.
+Start by going to AnnualCreditReport.com and pulling your free credit report.
 It won’t ding your score, don’t worry.
 Americans are guaranteed a free credit report every year by law.

 If you see late payments that are not errors, set up automatic payments to those accounts moving forward so it never happens again.

-Lastly, if you want to keep a close eye on your credit moving forward, consider signing up for credit monitoring on a site like CreditKarma.
+Lastly, if you want to keep a close eye on your credit moving forward, consider signing up for credit monitoring on CreditKarma.

 Day 2: Audit Your Credit Cards